College of Natural and Agricultural Sciences

 (For incoming transfer students)

-Learn research methods for molecular biology and bioinformatics, and write proposals.
+Learn research methods for molecular biology and bioinformatics, and write proposals, with this summer scholars program.

 A UC Degree Is More Affordable Than You Might Think